regentmarkets-repo-archive/binary-next-gen/README.md

 ```
 > Note: When you send pull requests, remember to set the base branch to `dev`.

-Once your changes have been merged to `dev`, it will immediately deployed to app.binary.com/beta.
+Once your changes have been merged to `dev`, it will immediately deployed to [app.binary.com/beta](https://app.binary.com/beta), and a new prerelease will appear in the [github releases page](https://github.com/binary-com/binary-next-gen/releases).

 ## Change Endpoint